-- Slow-blow fuses can typically carry 110% of rating for a minimum of four hours and open the circuit at 135% of rating within one hour, have a minimum of 5-second delay at 200% of rating, and open the circuit within 2 minutes.
+- Slow-blow fuses can typically carry 110% of the rating for a minimum of four hours, open the circuit at 135% within one hour, have a minimum of 5-second delay at 200% of rating, and open the circuit within 2 minutes.
 They are used with large inactive loads such as motors, which have a high start-up current as part of the normal operation, and it would be highly unacceptable for the fuse to blow every time the motor started.

-Slow-blow fuses are sometimes used in series with a fast-acting fuse at 5× to 10× the nominal rating, to provide fast protection against severe overloads such as complete short circuit across a high-capacity source such as the AC line or a battery stack (think of electric vehicles).
+Slow-blow fuses are sometimes used in series with a fast-acting fuse at 5× to 10× the nominal rating to provide fast protection against severe overloads such as a complete short circuit across a high-capacity source such as the AC line or a battery stack (think of electric vehicles).

 Q: What do some of the current versus time graphs look like?

 A: While each vendor’s graphs are somewhat similar, they also have different levels of detail.
 Figure 1 shows a fuse family, which is characterized by both a graph and a table.

 Q: What about fuse performance in pulsed circuits?